remoteck/bored-app/README.md

 ### General Overview and Features
 1. Generate completely random activity suggestions.
 2. Set a constraint to the type/category of activities you want to be suggested.
-3. Mark an activity as favourite and access it later in the favourites tab.
+3. Mark an activity as favorite and access it later in the favorites tab.
 4. You can even swipe to delete the favorites.